ruonezhang/world-happiness-report-powerbi-analysis/README.md

 ## How to Use

 1. Open [world_happiness_report_analysis](notebooks/world_happiness_report_analysis.ipynb) and [data_prep_for_modeling](notebooks/data_prep_for_modeling.ipynb) notebooks to review the analysis and data preparation process.
-To reproduce the codes, open them in Google Colab and click on "Run all".
+   To reproduce the codes, open them in Google Colab by this [link](https://colab.research.google.com/github/ruonezhang/world-happiness-report-powerbi-analysis/blob/main/notebooks/world_happiness_report_analysis.ipynb) for EDA analysis and this [link](https://colab.research.google.com/github/ruonezhang/world-happiness-report-powerbi-analysis/blob/main/notebooks/data_prep_for_modeling.ipynb) for data modeling preparation.
+Then click on "Run all".
 An automatic script was implemented, thus no need to download any data file.
-2. Open `world_happiness_report.pbix` in Power BI Desktop.
+3. Open [world_happiness_report.pbix](notebooks/world_happiness_report.pbix) in Power BI Desktop.
-3. Review the data model, DAX measures, dashboard pages, drill-through page, and tooltip pages.
+4. Review the data model, DAX measures, dashboard pages, drill-through page, and tooltip pages.
-4. Use slicers and the factor selector to explore countries, regions, years, and happiness drivers interactively.
+5. Use slicers and the factor selector to explore countries, regions, years, and happiness drivers interactively.

 ## Project Overview